JeffersonLab/hpstr/README.md

 In addition to the above mentioned variables, it is also possible to scale the mass resolution by an arbitrary float by adding the argument ```-r ${scalingFactor}```.

 The resonance search code is also capable of performing toy model analysis.
-The number of toy models to generate and analyze is specified by the argument ```-n ${toyModelCount}```.
+The number of toy models to generate and analyze is specified by the argument ```-N ${toyModelCount}```.
 Toy models will automatically be generated from a fit polynomial one order higher than that specified by ```-p ${backgroundFitPolynomialOrder}```.
 By default, toy models will be generated with the same number of entries as the input invariant mass histogram.
 This may be scaled by an integer factor using the argument ```-b ${toyModelScalingFactor}```.
 Lastly, signal may be injected into toy models.
 This is done by adding the argument ```--sig ${signalEventCount}```, which will add an integer number of signal events at ${mass} using a Gaussian distribution.
 If a different distribution is desired, it is also possible to specify it using a histogram.
 This is done with the arguments ```--sig_file ${signalShapeHistogramFile.root --sig_hist ${signalHistogramPath}```.
 Note that the signal histogram should have the same binning as the invariant mass histogram.

 ## Available Scripts